 Most Requested Songs for Funeral Services in 2025

 For over a decade, Frank Sinatra’s "My Way" held the crown as the most requested funeral song.
-However, as we move through 2025, there has been a notable shift.
+However, In 2025, there has been a notable shift.

 | Song Title | Artist | Style | Why It’s Popular |